silashatfield/web-invoice/readme.txt

 * Create invoices from the WordPress control panel
 * Prefill customer information using the WordPress user list
 * Send invoice notifications to customers with a secured link back to the web invoice
+* Send invoice reminders to customers with a secured link back to the web invoice
 * Accept credit card payment via Authorize.net or MerchantPlus NaviGate
 * Moneybookers, AlertPay or PayPal available if you don't have a credit card processing account
 * Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature or Moneybookers